 Before I get too far into Florida adoption laws, I want to advise you that this article is written from my own personal research and experience, please do not consider this legal advice.
 For specific Florida adoption laws and legal advice, please contact a local Florida adoption agency or attorney.
 For the sake of this article, however, I will provide you with a brief understanding of Florida adoption laws and what the process looks like.

 Next, who can adopt?
-Adults who live and work in Florida and are able to provide for a child are eligible to adopt in Florida.
-Single adults, married couples, and same-sex couples are able to adopt in Florida.
+Adults who live and work in Florida and can provide for a child are eligible to adopt in Florida.
+Single adults, married couples, and same-sex couples can adopt in Florida.
 A stepparent is also able to adopt their spouse’s child, this is known as a stepparent adoption.
 A person cannot be denied from adopting solely because of a physical disability unless that disability has found them incapable of safely caring for a child.
 Potential adoptive parents must complete a Florida adoption home study, which includes background checks, an interview, a home inspection, and more.
-You must also meet the requirements established by your adoption agency/attorney as well as the necessary requirements for the type of adoption you wish to pursue.
+You must also meet the requirements established by your adoption agency/attorney as well as the requirements for the type of adoption you wish to pursue.
 Below, you will find a brief explanation of what some of those requirements are.

 According to The Florida Bar, there are four types of adoption in Florida, entity adoption (an agency or intermediary-facilitated adoption), stepparent adoption, close relative adoption, and adult adoption.
 Each adoption has its own set of requirements and procedures.